Preschool Meal Pattern Requirements for Schools

 Subject: Preschool Meal Pattern Requirements in the National School Lunch Program and School Breakfast Program

-This management bulletin provides guidance to schools serving meals to preschool children.
+This management bulletin (MB) supersedes Management Bulletin SNP-16-2018 and provides additional guidance to schools serving meals to preschool children.

 The US Department of Agriculture (USDA) updated the National School Lunch Program (NSLP) and School Breakfast Program (SBP) preschool requirements to align with the revised requirements for the Child and Adult Care Food Program effective October 1, 2017.
 The preschool meal pattern for the NSLP and SBP is outlined in Title 7, Code of Federal Regulations, sections 210.10 and 220.8, which states that schools serving lunch and breakfast to children ages one through four under the NSLP and SBP must comply with the preschool meal pattern.